tjdavenport/vagrant-puppet-lamp/README.md

 You can manage all of PHP's settings in the php configuration file located at manifests/config/php.yaml.
 I've left some comments and a link to the mayflower php module documentation.

 ##Managing MySQL##
 There are a couple of ways to connect to the MySQL server.
-You can use a program like Sequal Pro, or you can interact via the comman line by running **sudo mysql**.
+You can use a program like Sequal Pro, or you can interact via the command line by running **sudo mysql**.

 ###Using Sequal Pro###
 1. Run **vagrant ssh-config** in the repo root.